 Almond paste not marzipan

 Make sure you buy almond paste and not marzipan.
-The original recipe recommends canned almond paste, but until recently I have not been able to find canned almond paste in southern California.
-So I have been using Odense Almond paste from Denmark.
-It comes in a tube and I think it works well.
-Solo makes a canned almond paste that is highly recommended.
-I recently found it on Amazon and have four cans coming in the mail to try.
-Note: if you use Odense, it comes in 7 ounce tubes, and the Solo product comes in 8 ounce cans.
-Use two tubes or two cans, depending on the product you are using.
-The 2 ounce variation will not make a significant difference to the recipe.
+The original recipe recommends canned almond paste.
+I have used two kinds of almond paste: Odense Almond paste from Denmark.
+It comes in a tube, but can be a little stiff to work with.
+Solo makes a canned almond paste that is very easy to use and has good results.
+Note: if you use Odense, it comes in 7 ounce tubes, and the Solo product comes in 12.5 ounce cans and 8 ounce packages.

 Simplified original recipe

-I use the same ingredients as the original recipe, but have modified the process considerably.
+The best recipe I have found came from the December 2002 edition of Gourmet magazine, but I have made some significant changes to the method to simplify the process.
 A good food processor is critical.
 The almond paste needs to be broken down and a food processor is the best way to accomplish this.
-I mix all of the dough in the food processor and skip using a mixer.
+I mix all of the dough in the food processor and skip using a mixer as the original recipe recommends.
 I always love it when I reduce the amount of pots and pans that need to be washed!

 The dough is very sticky and can be difficult to work with.
-I don’t pipe the dough.
+I don't bother piping the dough, it just makes a mess.
 I get my hands wet, use a spoon to scoop up a bit of dough and gently work it into a ball.
 You need to re-wet your hands about every three cookies or the dough starts to stick.